 - In 1881 a £10 poll tax was placed on each Chinese immigrant, and their numbers were restricted to one person for every 10 tons of ship’s cargo.
 These figures were raised in 1896 to £100 poll tax and 200 tons of cargo.

 - In 1892 naturalisation as New Zealand citizens became free for all except Chinese.
-In 1908 naturalisation for Chinese was abolished and did not resume until 1952.
+The naturalisation of Chinese was abolished in 1908 and did not resume until 1952.

 - In 1907 a reading test in English was imposed for Chinese immigrants.

 Until the First World War there were fewer than 200 Indians in New Zealand, but this did not prevent some hostility towards them.
-Indians were considered (like the Lebanese) to be ‘Assyrian hawkers’, and their movement was restricted by the Undesirable Hawkers Prevention Bill 1896.
-Prime Minister Richard Seddon wanted sterner measures, but Indians were protected by membership of the British Empire.
+Indians were considered (like the Lebanese) to be ‘Assyrian hawkers’.
+Premier Richard Seddon wanted stern measures, but Indians were citizens of the British Empire.
 The Immigration Restriction Act 1899 tried to circumvent this by requiring those not of ‘British parentage’ to make their immigration application in a European language.
 Immediately after the First World War Indian migration increased.
 The Immigration Restriction Amendment Act 1920 required all those not of British parentage to apply for a permit.
-Indians were specifically excluded from this definition, despite being British subjects.
+Indians were excluded from this definition, despite being British subjects.

 White New Zealand League

 By 1921 there were 671 Indians in New Zealand.
 They attracted growing antagonism, especially in the market-gardening area of Pukekohe, where other growers campaigned against them.
 In 1926 the White New Zealand League was set up in Pukekohe to restrict Asian immigration and rights.
-The league wrote to all 200 local bodies in New Zealand, asking them to endorse a ‘white New Zealand’ policy, largely because of the supposed low morals of Asians.
+The league wrote to all 200 local bodies in New Zealand, asking them to endorse a ‘white New Zealand’ policy on the basis of the supposed low morals of Asians.
 They received positive responses from 160 of the local bodies and strong support from the media.
-Prime ministers, including William Massey and Gordon Coates, were also supportive.
+Prime Minister Gordon Coates was also supportive.